-Use this as a baseline…
+#2 – Use this as a baseline for understanding G-force:

 The force of gravity when you sit, stand or lie down is considered 1 G. In our daily activities, we rarely experience anything other than 1 G.

-From a medical standpoint, at 4G’s, you will start to lose color vision, which is why it is called “graying out”; 4.5 G’s and you may lose vision all together.
+From a medical standpoint, at 4 G’s, you will start to lose color vision, which is why it is called “graying out” — 4.5 G’s and you may lose vision all together.
 Higher G’s and your lungs start to collapse, your esophagus stretches, your stomach drops and blood pools significantly in your legs.
 It’s hard for the human body to take, although my pilot seemed to be enjoying it and joking the whole time, sometimes at my expense.— CNN Report: Dr. G and the G Forces

-How G-Forces Affect Your Body
+How Gravitational Forces Affect Your Body

-Airline passengers aboard a commercial airline reach about 1.5 G’s.
+- Airline passengers aboard a commercial airline reach about 1.5 G’s.

-As you pull more Gs, your weight increases correspondingly.
-[At 9 G’s], your 10-pound head will weigh 90 pounds when you pull 9 Gs!
-If you continue to pull high Gs, the G force will push the blood in your body towards your feet and resist your heart’s attempts to pump it back up to your brain.
+As you pull more G’s, your weight increases correspondingly.
+Your 10-pound head will weigh 90 pounds when you pull 9 G’s!
+If you continue to pull high G’s, the G-force will push the blood in your body towards your feet and resist your heart’s attempts to pump it back up to your brain.
 You will begin to get tunnel vision, then things will lose color and turn white, and finally everything will go black.
 You’ve just experienced the onset of Gravity Induced Loss of Consciousness (GLOC).— Aerodynamics and G-Forces

-GLOC Captured On Video
+G-LOC Captured On Video

 Ways To Combat G-Forces

 [There are] breathing techniques and exercises that help one combat G forces.
 Simply tensing your leg muscles and trying to stand up against the 12 point harness will force blood into the upper part of your body, including your heart and brain.
 Contracting your stomach muscles and saying “hick” loudly also does a good job of keeping that blood where it needs to be.~Source

-Experience Weightlessness Yourself
+How To Experience Weightlessness Yourself

-Here is the promo video for Zero G:
+See how to float like an astronaut in the promo video for Zero G:

-More About G-Force
+More About Gravitational Force

 - How To Calculate G-Forces

-- Roller Coaster G Forces Explained
+- Roller Coaster G-Force Explained

 - Roller Coasters: Ending The High G-Force Thrill Ride?